 Conference Tweeting is the best networking tool I have ever encountered.
 It has given this “wee acorn” the chance to mingle with the “giant oaks” of my profession.
-When I get to mingle with several thousand of my closest friends at events such as Educause, eLive, and AACC I always hope to pick up a little of their savvy and experience.
+When I get to mingle with several hundred or several thousand of my closest friends at events such as RMUG, Educause, eLive, and AACC I always hope to pick up a little of their savvy and experience.
 Although, Even when I don’t attend a conference, I often watch the twitter feed and learn from afar.

 To engage effectively there are a few steps you can take to prepare.
 I usually post a few tips on conference tweeting during events but, I was asked recently,